al6x/nim/nodem/readme.md

 Elixir at the cost of writing only 3% of code in Elixir.
 Mostly the standard code that could be searched and copy-pasted.

-Using Elixir like PostgreSQL or MongoDB, but for IO.
+Using Elixir-bridge is like using PostgreSQL or MongoDB, but for IO.

-- All complex IO over Elixir, sql, net file storage, net binaries, realtime streaming, web-sockets.
+- Advanced IO without effort with Elixir.
+Realtime streaming, auth, rate-limits, binary storage, Browser-IO integrations, robust networking, DB-access, scaling, MQ, caching, and so on and on.
-- Fast net binaries, as the binary data handled by Elixir, only ref managed by Nim.
+- Fast binary IO, as the binary data handled by Elixir, only ref managed by Nim.
 - Access to tons of excellent, fast, fully async drivers, via Elixir.
 - Use simple single-threaded development model.
 As CPU-bound parallelism is solved well by single-threaded multiple Nim nodes, processes.
 And most IO-bound parallelism would be handled by Elixir.
-There should be relatively small set of use cases where you need to use async.
 - Fast compile time for Nim, as you don't have dependencies like MongoDB or PostgreSQL drivers etc.

-# Why and how I'm using it

-Nim has small memory footprint and is CPU-fast.
-Nim doesn't have good parallel capabilities yet, and while it has async-IO and it's fast it's not good enough.
-Async is machine-level code, like C, nobody uses it if there is a better choice, or special case (Node.JS no exception, there's just no other choice in JS).

-I want those features right now. **Simple parallel Nim code** and **simple and fast IO** with **rich features and protocol** support.
-This library allows for me to **travel into the future and get those features right now** (when I finish the Elixir bridge).

-It's like using PostgreSQL, who cares if it's written in Nim or C or Go, it's just a black box you talk to over network, I think Web IO is the same.
-And implementing fast Web Server in Nim or 10k Realtime Streaming via WebSockets feels like reinventing PostgreSQL, waste of time.
-The Elixir-bridge is such PostgreSQL for Web and IO.

-I want to create user products.
-Not spend my time on things like: realtime streaming, auth, rate-limits, binary storage, Browser-IO integrations, server robustness, DB-access, scaling, MQ, caching, and so on and on.
-Elixir-bridge provides all those features for Nim.

-It spawn X single threaded Nim nodes for CPU parralelism.
-And uses Elixir-bridge for simple and fast IO, drivers and protocols.
-Avoiding Nim-drivers and using Elixir-bridge instead for things like MongoDB etc. should also help to keep Nim nodes memory footprint small.

 # TODO